Projected Background-Oriented Schlieren Imaging

 Overview

-Inventors at the NASA Langley Research Center (LAR) have developed a new background-oriented schlieren (BOS) imaging technique.
+Inventors at NASA's Langley Research Center (LaRC) have developed a new background-oriented schlieren (BOS) imaging technique.
 The new technique enables vibration-tolerant, real-time, and reference-free BOS imaging for scientific investigations or industrial flow monitoring.
 Typically, BOS imaging requires a physical pattern on a retroreflective surface within the flow of interest to visualize that flow through changes in the pattern due to density changes between the pattern and a camera.
-Here, the BOS imaging technique does not require a physical pattern within the flow, and it is instead projected through the flow onto a retroreflective surface that is then imaged by a camera.
-Projecting the pattern allows the pattern to be changed mid-measurement and may lessen the cost of BOS imaging for a variety of flow visualization applications.
+Here, the BOS imaging technique does not require a physical pattern within the flow, and it is instead projected through the flow onto a retroreflective surface and imaged by a camera.
+Projecting the pattern allows the pattern to be changed mid-measurement and reduces the cost of BOS imaging for a variety of flow visualization applications.

 The Technology